-Consumers enter standard form contracts every day, typically for home loans, credit cards, mobile phones, gym memberships, travel and health insurance and utilities.
+You enter standard form contracts all the time - typically for home loans, credit cards, mobile phones, gym memberships, travel and health insurance and utilities.

 The law does not apply to:

-Under the provisions, a term is unfair if the following three conditions are met:
+Under the provisions, a term is unfair if these three conditions are met:

 The law contains a list of the types of terms that may be considered unfair.
-Contracts can still include these terms, as they are not banned, but when used in certain circumstances they could be unfair.
-Some examples are:
+Contracts can still include these terms, as they are not banned, but if used in certain circumstances they can be unfair:

 Only a court or the NSW Civil and Administrative Tribunal can decide if a term is unfair.